carpentries/amy/docs/users_guide/admin_index.md

 * Associated Membership: not required for all roles
 * URL: Used for lesson maintainers to identify the url to the corresponding GitHub repo
 * Generic relation object: Used to set custom key value pairs for roles

-Roles are created and modified in the Django admin panel.

 ### Recruiting Instructors for Workshops